Singapore Work Visas, Employment & Entrepreneur Pass

 9. Singapore Training Employment Pass:

-This visa is issued to students who are a part of the undergraduate degree programme from an acceptable institution.
-The student should earn a fixed monthly salary of at least S$3000.
-The student applying for this visa should not already hold a training employment pass for similar type of training arrangement.
+The student visas are issued as a part of the undergraduate degree programme from an acceptable institution located in Singapore.
+The student should earn a fixed monthly salary of at least S$3,000.
+The student applying for this visa should not already hold a training employment pass for a similar type of training arrangement.

 10. Singapore Training Work Permit: